 The best way to get to Umeda Sky Building is via the underground pedestrian walkway that goes under the JR tracks.
-Be warned that it’s not as easy to get to as you might expect, considering it is a) a major attraction and b) clearly visible.
+Be warned that it’s not as easy to get to as you might expect, considering it is both a major attraction and clearly visible.

-As with anything in the vicinity of Osaka Station, if you’re coming by train, make sure you get the correct exit out of the station.
+As with anything in the vicinity of Osaka Station, if you’re coming by train, make sure you take the correct exit out of the station.

-Depending on the line you take, you’ll want to take one of these three exits:
+Depending on the line you take, you’ll want to choose one of these three exits:

 - JR Osaka Station: North Central Exit

 Then aim for Grand Front Osaka; the entrance to the pedestrian walkway is just past it, in between the North and South Bldgs.
 In theory Umeda Sky Building is a 10–15 minute walk from the station, but we recommend giving yourself a little extra time.

 Coming from Tokyo?
 These are the best ways to travel from Tokyo to Osaka.